mehulagg/gitlab/doc/ci/yaml/README.md

 You can set the `GIT_STRATEGY` used for getting recent application code, either globally or per-job in the [`variables`](#variables) section.
-If left unspecified, the default from project settings is used.
+If left unspecified, the default from the project settings is used.

 There are three possible values: `clone`, `fetch`, and `none`.